 So welcome, dear fanfic fan fellow!
 I don't know why you're here but please, feel at home in this humble account of mine.

-If you are here to know more about me as a person, then, you're to be disappointed.
+If you are here to know more about me as a person, then, you're to be disappointed (try PMs).
 Because all you'll see is who I am as a fanfic obsessed girl!
 Now that you know, I'll start right away.

 However, I don't only say what I liked in a review.
 Reviews are made to speak your mind.
 If something disturbed/annoyed me in your fic, I'll tell you.
-I'm always afraid to hurt the author though when I do so, which isn't my intention at all.
+I'm always afraid to hurt the author though.
+It isn't my intention at all.
 I can spend a lot of time on a review, and I wouldn't bother if I didn't think it's worth it.
 So it means I think your story has potential.
 Anyway, if you feel hurt, be sure to tell me.

 You should also know that sometimes, I review on my DS or my phone (upgrade!).
 Which means:

 Oh! and I should have told you already that English isn't my mother tongue but maybe you could tell by now.
 If you didn't, wow, it means I'm good!
-So I speak French, English and Spanish and read in those three languages.
+So I speak French, English and Spanish and read, review and write in those three languages.